Sketch2react.io Docs

 TLDR; Stratos Tokens App reads the raw design file (no plugins) and generates a design token file (JSON-format).
 This file can then be either stored directly in your codebase or uploaded to repositories like NPMjs to be consumed by any codebase on any platform.
 And it’s 1:1 with your design file!

-You visually represent your Design Tokens in a design tool, Sketch and Figma are currently supported and we have macOS and Windows versions of our app.
+You visually represent your Design Tokens in a design tool, and are currently supported and we have macOS and Windows versions of our app.

 The Stratos Tokens App reads your design file (without plugins, yupp, just like that) and generates a file with a JSON structure containing your design data.
 Then you either save the design data file (Design Tokens) or upload it to a repository like NPMjs.